Designing for the empty states (10 years later)

 Sometimes the people will experience an empty state as part of an error.
 Most commonly due to lack of an internet connection or declining permissions to location.

-This is another opportunity to make people aware that you know this can happen by having something more than just some ugly error text.
-It puts them at ease knowing that it’s probably not something they’ve done as you had spent time designing something for that specific case.
+This is another opportunity to make people aware that you know this can happen by having something more than ugly error text.
+It puts people at ease knowing that it’s probably not something they’ve done because there is something designed something for that specific case.

 Democratising Design